8ude/UG213_MusicAndGameplay_Spring2021/README.md

 Itch.io is preferred for uploading assignments; if that doesn't work for any reason you can always [drop them here](https://drive.google.com/drive/folders/1Y29kA2MScYa_VtVYYSdVY5pU5G8ttM7j?usp=sharing)

+### Assignment 4: Rhythm Game Prototype 1 (Due Sunday Mar 7 at 11:59 pm Eastern)

+Designing/coding rhythm games can a bit trickier than sound toys - we need to deal with a fixed timeline and more precise gameplay.
+For that reason, I'm not expecting much more than new music and a new beatmap for this first week, but be asking yourself: what would your ideal version of this game look, feel, and control like?

+At the minimum, draft a new audio track and create a beatmap.
+I will post a video shortly on how to do this in Wwise.

+Feel free to dig more into the code, make more drastic revisions, and change the visuals, to the extent that you have time this week.

+When you're done, be sure to upload both Windows and Mac builds to itch (WebGL won't work)

 ### Assignment 3: Sound Toy Protoype 2 (Due Sunday Feb 28 at Noon Eastern)

 NOTE THE CHANGE IN DUE DATE